Kentucky will roll out sports betting for retail on Sept. 7, in time for the start of NFL season

-Kentucky racing officials have approved the rollout of sports betting, which will take effect when the NFL season begins in September.
+Kentucky racing officials have approved a rollout for sports betting, which will take effect when the NFL season begins in September.

 The Kentucky Horse Racing Commission approved pari-mutuel wagering to begin Sept.
 7 for retail at in-person locations such as tracks, its extension facilities and simulcast venues.
 Regulations for mobile operations will start on Sept.
 28.